pathologicalenvy/pathological-envy-framework/manuscripts/M2_regulatory_reorganization/chapters/23-implications-for-observation-intervention-and-theory.md

 -	Trauma theories describe sources of collapse.
 -	Diagnostic systems describe stabilized outcomes.

-What has been missing is a theory of transition—how collapse yields divergent reorganizations under constraint.
+What has been missing is a theory of transition: how collapse yields divergent reorganizations under constraint.

 By supplying this transition logic, the framework integrates rather than replaces prior accounts.